nus-cs2113-AY1920S2/duke/tutorials/gradleTutorial.md

 Checkstyle expects configuration files for checkstyle to be in `./config/checkstyle/` by convention.
 A sample checkstyle rule configuration is provided in the branch.

 The plugin adds a few _tasks_ to your project.
-Run `gradlew checkstyleMain checkstyleTest` to verify that you have set up Checkstyle properly (the command will check your main code and test code against the style rules).
+Run `gradlew checkstyleMain checkstyleTest` to verify that you have set up Checkstyle properly (the command will check your duke code and test code against the style rules).

 **Resources**:
 * [Gradle documentation for CheckStyle plugin](https://docs.gradle.org/current/userguide/checkstyle_plugin.html)